Browse Policies & Filtering

 [!IMPORTANT] The profile’s default policy is the fallback for users who don’t match any Entra group in the Persona.
 Choose carefully, unmapped users get this.

-- Enter the Microsoft tenant domain (ends in
+- Optionally enter your Microsoft tenant domain (e.g.

 Map groups to policies and set priority

 [!TIP] For large directories, the initial sync can take a few hours to complete.
-ScoutDNS performs regular background syncs to pick up new groups and users.
-You can also trigger a manual sync from the UI.
+ScoutDNS performs regular background syncs to pick up new groups and users; Sync with Entra on this tab triggers one on demand, and Last sync shows when data was last refreshed.

 - Save.